Powerlearnproject/se-day1-assignment-Cynthia-M-M/README.md

  - reliability - ensures software structured methodologies to design and develop software is bug free and reliable.
  - security - protect software from cyber threats by implementing practice such as authentication and encription to secure users details.

-#Identify and describe at least three key milestones in the evolution of software engineering.
+#Identify and describe at least three key milestones in the evolution of software engineering?
->The Emergence of structured programming from 1960s to 1970s
->before 1970s , software was unstructured and difficult to manage and maintain not also was it difficult to understand.but structured programming solved the problem by advocating use of logical structures like conditionals and loops.
+ >The Emergence of structured programming from 1960s to 1970s -> before 1970s , software was unstructured and difficult to manage and maintain not also was it difficult to understand, but structured programming solved the problem by
->
--The Emergence of Structured Programming (1960s-1970s) Prior to the 1970s, software was often written in an unstructured, "spaghetti code" fashion, which was difficult to manage, understand, and maintain.
-The concept of structured programming emerged as a solution to these problems.
-Influential figures like Edsger Dijkstra and C.A.R.
-Hoare championed the use of structured programming, advocating for the use of logical structures like loops, conditionals, and subroutines.
+     advocating use of logical structures like conditionals and loops.
-Impact: This approach emphasized clarity, modularity, and the reduction of complexity, which laid the foundation for the development of modern programming practices.
-It also led to the creation of programming languages like C and Pascal that supported structured programming principles.
+   >Impact: the approach enhanced clarity and user-friendleness that laid foundation for modern programming practices.
+           Led to creation of languages as C and Pascal that supported structured programming principles.
--The Development of Object-Oriented Programming (1980s-1990s) Object-Oriented Programming (OOP) revolutionized software engineering by introducing the concept of modeling software as a collection of interacting objects, each encapsulating data and behaviors.
-The roots of OOP can be traced to the development of languages like Smalltalk in the 1970s, but it gained widespread adoption in the 1980s and 1990s with languages like C++, Java, and Python.
-Key concepts in OOP include inheritance, polymorphism, encapsulation, and abstraction.
+ >Development of Object-oriented programming from 1980s to 1990s -> Object-oriented programming improved software engineering by introducing modelin software concept as a collection of interacting objects each summing up data and behaviours.
-Impact: OOP allowed for greater modularity, reusability, and flexibility in software design, enabling the development of large-scale systems that were easier to maintain and extend.
-It transformed how developers thought about organizing and structuring code, leading to more maintainable and scalable software.
+   >Impact: enhanced flexibility, reusability and modularity in designing software thus enabling development of largescale systems with easier maintanance and scalable software.
--Agile Methodology and the Agile Manifesto (2001) Before the 2000s, traditional software development often followed rigid, waterfall-like methodologies, which could be slow to adapt to changing requirements.
-In 2001, the Agile Manifesto was introduced by a group of software developers who advocated for a more flexible, iterative approach to development.
-The core principles of Agile include customer collaboration, responding to change, frequent delivery of working software, and prioritizing individuals and interactions over processes and tools.
+ >Agile Methodology from 2001
+  -> Before the 2000s, software development used rigid and waterfall-like methodologies which was slow to adopt in changing requirements.
+    In 2001, agile manifesto was introduced and advocated for a mor flexible and iterative approach for development.
-Impact: Agile methodologies, such as Scrum, Kanban, and Extreme Programming (XP), revolutionized software development by promoting rapid, incremental releases and the involvement of stakeholders throughout the process.
-Agile practices significantly improved software quality, reduced development time, and allowed teams to more effectively respond to evolving customer needs.
+   >Impact: methodologies such as Scrum,Extreme Programming and Kanban have revolutionized software development by promoting rapid, incremntal releases and involvment of
+            stakeholders during the process.
+           Improved software quality,reduced development time and allowed effectiv respond to evolving customer needs.

-#List and briefly explain the phases of the Software Development Life Cycle.
+#List and briefly explain the phases of the Software Development Life Cycle?
- planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building system architecture coding - converting software design into tangible code. testing - examine the software for any bugs and glitches Deployment - release software to production environments Maintenance and support -provide bug fixes,updates and enhancements
+ -planning - identify the software requirement or purpose and scope.
+ -requirement analysis - identify the final user specification.
+ -design - building system architecture
+ -coding - converting software design into tangible code.
+ -testing - examine the software for any bugs and glitches -Deployment - release software to production environments -Maintenance and support -provide bug fixes,updates and enhancements

 #Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate.
+Provide examples of scenarios where each would be appropriate?
-waterfall methodology is a traditional, linear, and sequential approach to software development.
-It is often best suited for projects with clear, well-defined requirements where changes are minimal.
+ >Waterfall methodology is a traditional, linear, and sequential approach to software development.
+It is often best suited for projects with clear and well-defined requirements where changes are minimal.
     - Linear and sequential, each phase is completed before moving on.
     - there is Low flexibility,
- changes are hard to incorporate once a phase is complete.
+    - changes are hard to incorporate once a phase is complete.
     - Customer feedback comes late, after the product is developed.
- - Testing is done at the end of the development process. it can be appropriate when a company needs to develop a tax compliance software for a specific year.
-The regulations and features are well-defined and unlikely to change during the development process.
-Waterfall would be ideal here, as the project can move through each phase sequentially, with clear deadlines for each milestone. while, agile methodology is an iterative and incremental approach to software development that emphasizes flexibility, customer collaboration, and adaptability to changing requirements.
+    - Testing is done at the end of the development process.
+  -> it can be appropriate when a company needs to develop a tax compliance software for a specific year.
+The regulations and features are well-defined and unlikely to change
+     during the development process.
+Waterfall would be ideal here, as the project can move through each phase sequentially, with clear deadlines for each milestone. while,
+ >Agile methodology is an iterative and incremental approach to software development that emphasizes flexibility, customer collaboration and adaptability to changing requirements.
     - Iterative and incremental, with multiple cycles (sprints).
     - High flexibility, adapts to changing requirements.
     - Regular customer feedback is incorporated into every sprint.
-- Testing is continuous and done after each iteration. it can be approprate when startup is developing a new mobile application for a service that doesn't have a fully defined market.
+    - Testing is continuous and done after each iteration.
+ -> it can be approprate when startup is developing a new mobile application for a service that doesn't have a fully defined market.
 As the app is being developed, the company receives feedback from users and iteratively refines the app features based on that input.
 Agile is ideal here because the requirements will likely evolve as more is learned from user behavior.

-#Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+#Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team?
-Software Developer - developing applications,programs and systems using programming languages and frameworks.
+ >Software Developer - developing applications,programs and systems using programming languages and frameworks.
   - maintaining and updating software to keep it functional.
   - collaborating with other team members to ensure best practice when developing software.
   - reporting to the project manager about the progress of the software development.
-Quality Assurance Engineer - collaborate with stakeholders to understand and clarify software requirements.
+ >Quality Assurance Engineer - collaborate with stakeholders to understand and clarify software requirements.
   - create development standards and procedures for the programmers to follow
   - confirm that the software meets the requirement before deployment.
   - analyse the product to identify bugs and suggest changes to make them more efficient.
   - develop and execute automation scripts using open source tools.
-Project Manager - assembles and lead the software development team.
+ >Project Manager - assembles and lead the software development team.
   - discuss the project and it's requirements with the client and software developers.
   - creates blueprint for the project.
   - tracking and communicating information regarding the project milestone.
   - deliver the complete software to the client and regularly check its performance.

 #Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-- An integrated development environment (IDE) is a software platform that facilitates the creation of other software applications by providing a space to write, compile, and debug code, sometimes with value-adding tools that reduce development efforts. example ,Visual Studio Code (VSCode)
+ > An integrated development environment (IDE) is a software platform that facilitates the creation of other software applications by providing a space to write, compile, and debug code, sometimes with value-adding tools that reduce development efforts. example ,Visual Studio Code (VSCode)
 importance:
-Programming languages have rules for how statements must be structured.
+  -Programming languages have rules for how statements must be structured.
 Because an IDE knows these rules, it contains many intelligent features for automatically writing or editing the source code.
-An IDE can format the written text by automatically making some words bold or italic, or by using different font colors.
-These visual cues make the source code more readable and give instant feedback about accidental syntax errors. an IDE can make suggestions to complete a code statement when the developer begins typing.
+  -An IDE can format the written text by automatically making some words bold or italic, or by using different font colors.
+These visual cues make the source code more readable and give instant feedback about accidental syntax errors.
+  -An IDE can make suggestions to complete a code statement when the developer begins typing.
-IDEs increase programmer productivity by performing repeatable development tasks that are typically part of every code change.
+  -IDEs increase programmer productivity by performing repeatable development tasks that are typically part of every code change.
 The following are some examples of regular coding tasks that an IDE carries out.
-An IDE compiles or converts the code into a simplified language that the operating system can understand. - Some programming languages implement just-in-time compiling, in which the IDE converts human-readable code into machine code from within the application.
+  -An IDE compiles or converts the code into a simplified language that the operating system can understand. - Some programming languages implement just-in-time compiling, in which the IDE converts human-readable code into machine code from within the application.
-The IDE allows developers to automate unit tests locally before the software is integrated with other developers' code and more complex integration tests are run.
+  -The IDE allows developers to automate unit tests locally before the software is integrated with other developers' code and more complex integration tests are run.
   Debugging IDE enables a step through the code, line by line, as it runs and inspect code behavior.
 IDEs also integrate several debugging tools that highlight bugs caused by human error in real time, even as the developer is typing.
-- Version Control Systems (VCS) - are software tools that help software teams manage changes to source code over time. example, Git
+>Version Control Systems (VCS) - are software tools that help software teams manage changes to source code over time. example, Git
 Importance:
-Collaboration: Enables multiple developers to work on the same codebase without conflicts.
+  -Collaboration: Enables multiple developers to work on the same codebase without conflicts.
-Change Tracking: Records detailed history of changes, allowing easy analysis of each modification.
+  -Change Tracking: Records detailed history of changes, allowing easy analysis of each modification.
-Branching and Merging: Supports creating branches for new features and merging them back into the main code.
+  -Branching and Merging: Supports creating branches for new features and merging them back into the main code.
-Error Recovery: Allows reverting to previous versions if new changes introduce errors
+  -Error Recovery: Allows reverting to previous versions if new changes introduce errors